pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

 You can register multiple handlers for the same event, and they will all be called when that event happens.

+To react on events we can assign a  _handler_  – a function that runs in case of an event.

+Handlers are a way to run JavaScript code in case of user actions.

+There are several ways to assign a handler.
+Let’s see them, starting from the simplest one.

 JavaScript offer three ways to register an event handler:

 ### Inline event handlers